Secret

 Differences for CGGI-style pipeline

-and related pipelines add a few additional steps.
-The
+The mlir-to-cggi and related pipelines add a few additional steps.
+The main

-main goal here is to apply a hardware circuit optimizer to blocks of standard
+goal here is to apply a hardware circuit optimizer to blocks of standard MLIR

 optimized boolean circuit with a desired set of gates.
 Only then is